-The couple married on the 27th of April 1882 at St. George’s Chapel, Windsor Castle.
+The couple married on 27 April 1882 at St. George’s Chapel, Windsor Castle.
 Upon her marriage, Helena became The Duchess of Albany and the couple set up residence at Claremont House in Surrey.
 The marriage between Helena and Leopold was a genuinely happy one which produced two children; Princess Alice of Albany, later Countess of Athlone and Prince Charles Edward, born four months after his father’s death.
 Helena’s son Charles would go on to hold numerous positions within the German Army and later the Nazi Party.

 The marriage between Helena and Leopold would be cut tragically short when Leopold, a haemophilia sufferer, slipped and injured his right knee2 while recovering from illness in Cannes.
-Prince Leopold died from an apparent cerebral haemorrhage on the 28th of March 1884 aged only 30.
+Prince Leopold died from an apparent cerebral haemorrhage on 28 March 1884 aged only 30.
 Leopold’s death left Helena a young widow in a foreign country, and the outbreak of war in 1914 found her son (now the Duke of Saxe-Coburg and Gotha) fighting in the German Army.
 The rest of Helena’s life was dedicated to charitable causes, Helena was one of the founders of the Deptford Fund, dedicated to helping young women employed in the cattle slaughter business find alternative work.